-training data.
-The second type of training data is the HR spectrogram of the original audio signals, i.e. $Y_H$ .
+In the analysis dictionary learning stage, two types of training data \mathbf{Y} were tested.
+The first type is the spectrogram of a combined audio signal consisting of piano note recordings.
+The database of piano note recordings, found in the website of University of Iowa Electronic Music Studios1, contains 261 recordings of 44.1 kHz single piano notes.
+We truncated each recording to 2 seconds by removing the sections with small amplitude in time-domain.
+All of the truncated recordings are combined as the audio signal to generate the first type of training data.
+The second type training data is the HR spectrogram of the original audio signals, i.e. \mathbf{Y}H .
 The dictionaries learned with these two types of training data are referred to as "Type I dictionary" and "Type II dictionary" respectively.
 The initial dictionaries of Analysis SimCO were generated with the random variables satisfying the i.i.d.
 Gaussian distribution with zero mean and unit variance and then the rows of the dictionaries were normalized.

 We tested our method for the super-resolution of piano signals.
-Two pieces of 44.1 kHz piano recordings downloaded from the "freesound" website were used as test signals (only the first 262144 points, about 6 seconds, of each signal were used).
-For each audio signal, a Hamming window of length 1024 with 25% overlap was applied to generate the HR spectrogram using the short-time Fourier transform (STFT) and thus $\mathbf{Y}H \in \mathbb{R}^{513 \times 431}$ .
-The LR spectrogram $\mathbf{Y}L$ was obtained by removing several top rows of $\mathbf{Y}H$ .
+Two pieces of 44.1 kHz piano recordings downloaded from the "freesound" website2 were used as test signals (only the first 262144 points, about 6 seconds, of each signal were used).
+For each audio signal, Hamming window of length 1024 with 25% overlap was applied to generate the HR spectrogram using short-time Fourier transform (STFT) and thus $\mathbf{Y}H \in \mathbb{R}^{513 \times 431}$.
+The LR spectrogram \mathbf{Y}L was obtained by removing several top rows of \mathbf{Y}H .
 The Analysis SimCO was applied for 100 iterations.
-The size of $\boldsymbol{\Omega}$ was $1026 \times 513$ .
-The parameters of the spectrogram reconstruction stage are set as $\lambda = \gamma = 1$ .
+The size of Ω was 1026×513 .
+The parameters of the spectrogram reconstruction stage are set as $\lambda = \gamma = 1$.

-The metric used to evaluate the performance is the normalized reconstruction error in the Frobenius norm, i.e.,
+The metric used to evaluate the performance is the normalized reconstruction error in the Frobenius norm, i.e.

 The reconstruction errors averaged from ten independent tests are plotted in Fig. 2.
 The two sub-figures present results of the two test piano signals respectively.
-The red lines show the results when the random initial dictionaries are used directly for spectrogram reconstruction, without the involvement of analysis dictionary learning.
+The red lines show the results when the random initial dictionaries are used directly for spectrogram reconstrucion, without the involvement of analysis dcitionary learning.
 In this case, we can see that the reconstruction errors of the two test signals are very similar.
-Compared with the initial dictionary, the learned dictionaries lead to smaller reconstruction errors, indicating better superresolution results.
+Compared with the initial dictionary, the learned dictionaries leads to smaller reconstruction errors, indicating better superresolution results.
 For the second test signal, the two types of learned dictionaries obtain similar results.
 However, for the first test signal, the dictionary learned with the original HR spectrogram (i.e. Type II dictionary) performs better than the dictionary learned with the spectrogram of piano note recordings.
 This shows that the better selection of training data may have contribution to the super-resolution result.